-Many mines miss a key opportunity for productivity improvement by not taking a closer look at the most significant group of people who influence it-haul truck operators-and more specifically, how they are trained.
+Many mines are overlooking a key opportunity for productivity improvement by not taking a closer look at the most significant group of people who influence it - haul truck operators - and more specifically how they are trained.
 How can haul truck operator training be more effective and result in significant reductions in incidents and increases in productivity?
 By:

-- Considering how adults learn most effectively.
-By engaging them in three dimensions: hearing, seeing and doing (experience), trainees are better able to develop the knowledge, skill and (most importantly) the attitude to be safe, productive operators. - Improving the handoffs from the classroom to field coaching so skill-building and knowledge are enhanced. - Providing everyone involved in the onboarding process with the insight, training and tools they need to support, coach, evaluate and ensure consistency. - Helping operators understand how their performance impacts the performance of others.
+Considering how adults learn most effectively.
+By engaging them in three dimensions - hearing, seeing and doing (experience), trainees are better able to develop the knowledge, skill and (most importantly) the attitude to be safe, productive operators.

+- Improving the handoffs from the classroom to field coaching, so that skill-building and knowledge are enhanced in the process - Providing everyone involved in the on-boarding process with the insight, training and tools they need to support, coach, evaluate and ensure consistency - Helping operators understand how their performance impacts the performance of others

-It's not that current training content is incomplete, but rather how it's delivered.
-In many operations, operator training consists of trainees viewing classroom or computer-based training (CBT) programs in one giant "brain dump"-after which trainees are expected to remember everything from which truck braking system to use under which circumstances to the best techniques for turning in to a failing dump.
+It's not that the content is incomplete, but rather how it's delivered.
+In many operations, operator training consists of trainees viewing computer-based training (CBT) programs in one giant "brain dump" - after which trainees are expected to remember everything from which truck braking system to use under which circumstances to the best techniques for turning in to a failing dump.

-Trainees then immediately transition to an actual haul truck, where they ride with an experienced operator, often called a coach or "mentor," for a certain period of time.
+Trainees then immediately transition to an actual haul truck, where they ride with an experienced operator - often called a coach or "mentor" - for certain period of time.
 Ideally, these ride-alongs should reinforce the knowledge the trainee has gained in the training lessons.
-But more often than not, field training is unstructured and inconsistent-dependent to a large extent upon the mentor knowing what the trainee should be taught and the correct procedures for doing so, and most importantly, on the mentor being motivated and rewarded for sharing those procedures.
+But more often than not, field training is unstructured and inconsistent - dependent to a large extent upon the mentor knowing what he ought to be teaching the trainee and knowing the correct procedures for doing so, and most importantly, on the mentor being motivated and rewarded for sharing those procedures.